 Sagar Mehta from Sverige started his studies autumn 2013, and wrote this report March 2014.

-Jasmin Thangavel from Danmark has studied at Collegium Medicum since 2011, and was the first Danish student in Bydgoszcz.
+Jasmin Thangavel from Danmark started her studies at Collegium Medicum since 2011, and was the first Danish student in Bydgoszcz.
 Jasmin sent us her report February 2014.

 Vegard Danielsen from Kristiansand, Norway began his studies 2010.
 He was interviewed by Studentum during his second year of studies.